 When can I apply for Scottish Child Payment for a child aged 6-15?

 On 14 November.
 You shouldn’t apply before this.
-We strongly encourage people to apply on the day to ensure they get all the money they are entitled to.
+We encourage people to apply on the day to make sure they get all the money they are due.

 Should I apply before 14 November to get my award as soon as possible?